Government of India: British colonial rule: (1857–1947)

-The first seeds of elected responsible government were sown during British colonial rule in India in particular by the Indian Councils Act 1909, commonly known as the Morley-Minto reforms.
+The first seeds of elected representative government were sown during British colonial rule in India, in particular by the Indian Councils Act 1909, commonly known as the Morley-Minto reforms.
 The Act introduced elections to the Imperial Legislative Council (then the unicameral Legislature for British India).
-Before that, governance was carried by an all-European Legislative Council and Viceroy's Executive Council.
+Before that, governance was carried out by an all-European Legislative Council and the Viceroy's Executive Council.
 As such, no Indians were represented in high levels of government before 1909.

-India's current bicameral Parliament has its roots in the Government of India Act 1919, commonly known as the Montagu-Chelmsford reforms, which introduced a greatly expanded Imperial Legislative Council.
+India's current bicameral Parliament has its roots in the Government of India Act 1919, commonly known as the Montagu-Chelmsford reforms, which introduced a greatly expanded Imperial Legislative Council and the system of diarchy in provinces.
 It comprised a lower house, the Central Legislative Assembly, with 145 members (of which 104 were elected and 41 nominated); and an upper house, the Council of State, with 60 members (of which 34 were elected and 26 nominated).

-The next structural modification to the governance of British India, the Government of India Act 1935 (the longest ever Act of Parliament of the United Kingdom until this record was surpassed by the Greater London Authority Act 1999) was aimed at subsidiarity and devolution of powers away from London: it sought to do this by establishing provincial governments and the creation of civil service institutions.
-However, it was unpopular amongst Indians and is considered a failure as it did not give Indians self-rule and permanent dominion status (the form of government followed in Canada, Australia and New Zealand) as was previously promised.
+The next structural modification to the governance of British India, the Government of India Act 1935 (the longest ever Act of Parliament of the United Kingdom until this record was surpassed by the Greater London Authority Act 1999) introduced provincial autonomy and laid the foundation for a federal structure in India.
+It also led to the establishment of important institutions such as the Union Public Service Commission.
+However, it was unpopular among Indians as it did not grant full self-rule or dominion status.